 (i) Which is substantially similar to that required in subparagraph (B)(i) and (ii) of this subsection; and

 (ii) Which is unambiguous as to which vehicle such notice applies.

+[ED.
+NOTE: Tables and documents referenced are not included in rule text.
+Click here for PDF copy of table(s) and document(s).]